yenpraja610/js-function-context-this/README.md

 }

 goBoom(); // what logs in the browser vs in node?

+In browser the window in node the entire object.
 ```

 Following best practices, we can add `use strict` to get consistent results